GSA/fpki-guides/_profiles/22_all_piv_auth_2.md

 ## Mandatory Extensions

-These are **Mandatory** extensions for all PIV, Derived PIV, and PIV-I Authentication certificates.
+These Mandatory extensions apply to all PIV, Derived PIV, and PIV-I Authentication certificates.

 >**Notes:**
 * Critical extensions that are NOT listed in the profile MUST NOT be included in certificates or CRLs issued under the _Common Policy CP_.
 Issuers may include information in non-critical extensions for local use, but other Federal PKI organizations are not required to process it.